Protest against oil production in the Amazon Sacred Headwaters, Ecuador. Credit: Alejandra Yépez Jácome, Amazon Watch

 Oil in the Congo Basin: A Carbon Sink Under the Hammer

 The Congo Basin is under the hammer.
 If fossil fuel companies start extracting oil in the Congo Basin, the effects will resonate deep into the rainforest and around the globe.
 A Congo Basin oil spree would turn one of the world’s largest carbon sinks into a climate killer.
-Oil companies are taking an economic gamble that people in the Congo Basin and across the world fiercely reject.
+Oil companies would be taking an economic gamble that people in the Congo Basin and across the world fiercely reject.

 Read more